MCS-Lite/mcs-lite/README.md

 ## Development

 ```
-$ yarn # Install all external dependencies of each package.
+$ npm install # Install all external dependencies of each package.
 ```

 ```
-$ yarn run clean # Remove all node_modules
+$ npm run clean # Remove all node_modules
 ```

 ## Building all mono-packages